Libera-Chat/libera-chat.github.io/caec.md

 title: Rules for the Computer-Aided Enrichment Center
 ---

+>Update: This was our April 1st 2025 prank.
+It was a reminder that burnout is
+>real, especially in volunteer efforts, and that it has no easy answers.
+This
+>is also a protest about the social burden created by LLMs - often trained
+>using questionable ethics - including on the quality of support resources.
+>And sometimes with the ultimate goal of replacing real human interactions
+>that make communities like ours so special. <3

 1. **Be nice to each other.
 No bigotry or personal attacks.**

    This rule is all about promoting a friendly and respectful atmosphere.
 It